mariergattard/Tristan-albatross/README.md

 Hierarchical clustering of raw observer annotations to create the clustered dataset.

 ![Clustered dataset](./output/tile_images/tile_with_observer_nest_labels_georeferenced/11_Gough_Island_100m2_134.jpg "Clustered dataset")
-Example of a tile with nests shown in white circles and observer annotations shown in coloured squares.
+Example of a tile with active nests shown in white circles and observer annotations shown in coloured squares.
 Satellite imagery © 2024 Maxar Technologies.

 ![Clustered dataset](./output/tile_images/tiles_with_clustered_observer_nest_labels_georeferenced/11_Gough_Island_100m2_134.jpg "Clustered dataset")
 Example of a tile with spatially clustered data, with the number of observers in agreement stated inside each square.
+White circles show active nests recorded with a hand-held GPS during ground survey.
 Satellite imagery © 2024 Maxar Technologies.

 ## Reusing or Adapting the Script